abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 2. Set the 'Version Control System' to be 'Git'.
 3. Click <strong>Yes</strong> twice.

-When a Git repository is initiated, git creates a hidden subdirectory within the folder associated with the R project.
+When a Git repository is initiated, Git creates a hidden subdirectory within the folder associated with the R project.
 Since it is hidden, you do not need to worry about it, but just so you know: all of the metadata for keeping track is stored in there.

 What you will see and notice in the browser pane of RStudio is that a new file was created in your project directory that is called `.gitignore`.
-This file lists all the file types that will be ignored by Git, i.e., files that will not be tracked.
+This simple text file lists all the file types that will be ignored by Git, i.e., **files that will not be tracked**.
-These are typically files that are either very big data files Open that file.
+Files to be exluded from the tracking are usually either/or one of the following:

+* local configuration files that specify a user's settings on a certain computer, e.g., the font that is being used in the editor
+* temporary files
+* large data files
+* executables
+* files with passwords

+You can see which file types and folders are automatically set to be excluded from the Git tracking by simply opening the `.gitignore` file.

 ------------------------------